ceph/ceph-medic/docs/source/codes/osds.rst

 OSDs
 ====

-The following checks indicate issue with OSD nodes.
+The following checks indicate issues with OSD nodes.

 Warnings
 --------